CovidBraceletPrj/CovidBracelet/README.md

-# Covid Bracelet, compatabile to iOS and Adroid
+# Covid Bracelet, compatibile with iOS and Android

 **Contributions Welcome!**